UTSCCSCC01/finalprojects22-ebeauty/doc/sprint0/PB.md

 	Criteria of satisfaction :

-19. As Jack (a service provider), I would like to provide a bank account, so that I receive ,y payments.
+19. As Jack (a service provider), I would like to provide a bank account, so that I receive, my payments.

 	Criteria of satisfaction :

 20. As Jack (a service provider), I would like to build my profile, so that I can show my experiences with potential customers.